 There are several different variations on the Daum Nancy mark as well.
 Some have the "Y" in Nancy elongated in what collectors reference as the "Devil’s Tail" mark.
 Others include the word "France."
 One variation includes the date and a butterfly, and several have very curvy writing.

 Daum marks without the cross of Lorraine indicate pieces that were manufactured by Paul Daum, one of Auguste Daum’s sons, who also owned several glass factories.
 These businesses were managed by former Lalique employee Pierre D’Avesn.
 The glass made by this firm is also high quality and considered collectible.

 Daum Nancy Reproductions

 While avid Daum Nancy collectors can usually spot the fakes rather easily, novice glass buyers may find a piece and acquire it thinking it is an original.
-These pieces are usually marked with a very thick “Devil’s Tail” style signature (in comparison to the authentic signature above).
+These pieces are usually marked with a very thick "Devil’s Tail" style signature.

 Most of these pieces, however, differ from the originals they somewhat mimic in one or more ways.
 For instance, the execution of the décor is not up to par, or the glass is not finely finished like pieces truly made by this factory.
 Once you become familiar with the quality of Daum Nancy originals, it is very easy to distinguish the fakes.
 Until then, buyer beware.